manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-06-bayesian_nonparameterics.md

 {% include dp_mixture.html %}

-## Dirichlet process: A bit more formal
+## Dirichlet process: Formal definition

 Let $\Theta$ represent a parameter space, and let $G_0$ be a base measure defined over $\Theta$.
 Once again, we draw $\pi \sim GEM(\alpha)$ and $\theta_k \sim G_0$.
 Consequently, we refer to $G = \sum_{k=1}^\infty \pi_k \delta_{\theta_k}$ as a draw from a Dirichlet process (DP), denoted as $G \sim DP(\alpha, G_0)$.
 Here, $\delta_{\theta_k}$ signifies an indicator function applied to a specific $\theta_k$ sampled from the base measure.
 Thus, every draw from a DP embodies this infinite object.
 We can regain the previous scenario by simply setting $\Theta = \mathbb{R}^2$ and $G_0 = \mathcal{N}(\mu_0, \Sigma_0)$.
 In this context, all the $\theta_k$ now correspond to an infinite number of potential cluster centers, each associated with a specific mixing coefficient $\pi_k$.